-As the Supreme Court has emphasized, "[t]here is no iron curtain drawn between the Constitution and the prisons of this country."
+As the U.S. Supreme Court has emphasized, "[t]here is no iron curtain drawn between the Constitution and the prisons of this country."
 Wolff v.
 McDonnell, 418 U.S. 539, 555-556 (1974).
-Under the current circumstances, dramatically reducing the number of incarcerated individuals ensuring and compliance with health experts' recommendations will in turn minimize the threat of disastrous outbreaks.
+Under the current circumstances, dramatically reducing the number of incarcerated individuals and ensuring compliance with health experts' recommendations will in turn minimize the threat of disastrous outbreaks.
 Absent decisive action, our overcrowded jails will become petri dishes that overwhelm both correctional and healthcare systems.
 We urge this Court, in the strongest terms, to join the growing chorus of courts who have decided to act in an effort to save lives.
 The time to act is now.
-Accordingly, Petitioners respectfully request that this Court grant the instant Petition and issue a Writ of Mandamus ordering Respondents to take immediate steps to significantly reduce the population of its correctional facilities, and any and all other relief the Court deems appropriate, to prevent the extraordinary loss of life and harm that the spread of COVID-19 would cause in such facilities.
+Accordingly, Petitioners respectfully request that this Court grant the instant Petition and issue a Writ of Mandamus ordering immediate steps to mitigate